Griffiths, Annual Report of the Missouri Botanical Garden 19: 266, 1908

 Other Notes

 O. discata is sometimes confused with O. engelmannii because the two are large, but the former is compact and the latter is a more open prickly pear.
 O. engelmannii often has a more upright stance than O. discata.
-Seen side-by-side they are distinct and they don’t interbreed.
+Seen side-by-side they are distinct and they don’t interbreed where they occur together.